klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 The Intel Ponte Vecchio GPU combined with the Sapphire Rapids CPU that will be used in the Aurora supercomputer supports a similar feature, as does the NVIDIA Grace CPU and Hopper GPU integrated in a single package.

-The physical sharing of memory spaces with a level of cache coherency is also the first step in solving the problem of copying data back and forth all the time.
+The physical sharing of memory spaces with some level of coherency is also the first step in solving the problem of copying data back and forth all the time.
 E.g., if a CPU can access memory attached to the GPU without risks of coherency problems, then there is less need to copy full memory pages and also not to copy those back, as the link that is used in those GPU systems to connect the CPU to GPU is as fast as the